 The mission of the Faculty or Nursing and Health Science is to improve the health status of people with cancer through educating and up-skilling qualified nurses in best oncologic and palliative care practice.
-They will develop the ability to provide good quality, evidence-based, comprehensive assessment and care, be committed to quality improvement and accountability, use clinical judgment to apply evidence-based approaches to improve the outcomes of people with cancer and their families.
-An holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modelled.
+They will develop the ability to provide good quality, evidence-based, comprehensive assessment, and care, be committed to quality improvement and accountability, use clinical judgment to apply evidence-based approaches to improve the outcomes of people with cancer and their families.
+A holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modeled.
 In addition, students will advance the science of cancer through using and participating in research.

 The Objectives of the program:

 - Significant benefits for Palestinian cancer patients arise from care delivered by a more knowledgeable and skilled nursing workforce

 - Dissemination of good cancer care practice throughout the nursing and medical community through sharing of best practice

 - The establishment of leaders and role models in cancer nursing practice in Palestine

 - The emergence of more motivated and confident cancer nurses capable of reflective practice, critical thinking and decision-making

 - Enthusiasm and desire for cancer nurses to embrace more responsibility resulting from greater knowledge.